Jonath-z/Virtual-gallery/README.md

 # virtual-Gallery

-this gallery is  connected with instagram account the update photos will be here first.
+Virtual gallery connected to instagram and facebook account .